ubaidsayyed54/kube-cicd-hf-assignment/k8s-manifest/hpa-concepts.md

 Vertical scaling also has these kinds of challenges in identifying the correct requests and limits for a container

-Update policy
-Controls how VPA applies changes.
-The Initial mode allows assigning resource requests only during Pod creation time but not later
+Update policy Controls how VPA applies changes.
+The Initial mode allows assigning resource requests only during Pod creation time
 updateMode: Off
 The value Off disables automatic changes to Pods